Hungry Healthy Happy

 • Place 6 Parsnips into a pan of boiling water and simmer for 5 minutes.

-• Drain and add to a baking dish with 2 tablespoon Olive oil, 1 pinch Sea salt and black pepper, 2 tablespoon Honey and 1 tablespoon Dijon mustard and mix well.
+• Drain and add to a baking dish with 2 tablespoon Olive oil, 1 pinch Sea salt, 2 tablespoon Honey and 1 tablespoon Dijon mustard and mix well.

 • Bake for 20-25 minutes, until crispy on the outside and soft inside.